cognetive/VPC-Flow-Logs-Analytics/documentation.md

 ### Advanced Features of Machine Learning Module
 Both FCN and AE are implemented in Tensorflow, providing the developer full control over the network structure.
 Inspired by higher-level modules such as Keras, the following features are embedded in Analytics Machine Learning functions:
-* Continous Learning.
+* Continuous Learning.
 Both models are designed to deal with continous tasks, in which the network might be trained multiple times with different data sets.
 By passing *is_initial=False*, the previous Tensorflow graph is being resotred, allowing the training phase to resume from the point it stopped.
 * Overfitting Avoidance.
 This feature can be achieved by using one (or more) of the following mechanisms: